 It is not about how pretty or how perfect a child can make their unique creation.
 The process, not the product is more important.
-It is about learning how to handle tools properly, hand/eye coordination, problem-solving, sharing, exchanging ideas, cooperating, socializing and sense of pride and achievement.
+It is about learning how to handle tools properly.
+Also, they learn hand/eye coordination, problem-solving, sharing, exchanging ideas, cooperating, socializing and sense of pride and achievement.

-Carpentry is an activity that gives children an opportunity to build what they are interested in and, in doing so, develop and practise a wide range of skills.
+Carpentry gives children an opportunity to build what they are interested in and thereby developing and practising a wide range of skills.

 Carpentry helps children to:

 - Gain increasing control over their bodies through the development of hand-eye coordination, manipulative skills and muscular strength

 - Analyse, evaluate and apply solutions to problems and to develop their understanding of technology